 Welcome to another exciting year at our university!
-As the Director of Residence Life, I am thrilled to extend a warm and enthusiastic welcome to you all.
+As the Director of Residence Life, I am thrilled to extend a warm and enthusiastic welcome to each and every one of you.
 Whether you are returning to campus or joining us for the first time, we are delighted to have you as a part of our vibrant community.